gracicot/gracicot.github.io/_posts/2017-07-01-deleted--function-diagnostic.md

 Edit the file and try to call `add("", "")` directly, and you'll get the static assert.

+### Default values

-Another trick would be to use default values:
+Another trick to trigger our static assert would be to use default values.
+Replace the constructor of `NoAddError` to take no parameter and add the parameter to the deleted function:
 ```c++
 template<typename A, typename B, std::enable_if_t<!can_add<A, B>::value>* = nullptr>
 void add(A, B, NoAddError = {}) = delete;
 //                        ^---- Notice the default argument that calls the default constructor!
 ```

-The same process goes: when invoked directly, the compiler dill instanciate the constructor body, triggerring the static assert.
+The same process goes: when invoked directly, the compiler will instanciate the constructor body, triggerring the static assert.

 ## The catch